RIS-Assisted Receive Quadrature Space-Shift Keying: A New Paradigm and Performance Analysis: Problem Formulation

 In this section, we define the optimization problem for the proposed \ac{RIS-RQSSK} system to find the optimum phase shifts of the \ac{RIS} elements.
 Here $m$ and $n$ denote the selected antenna indices based on the input data bits for the real and imaginary parts, respectively (note that we may have $m=n$).
 Therefore, the transmitter aims to maximize the \ac{SNR} of the real part of the signal at antenna $m$, denoted by $\mathrm{SNR}_{m}^{(R)}$, and the \ac{SNR} of the imaginary part of the signal at antenna $n$, denoted by $\mathrm{SNR}_{n}^{(I)}$, at the same time.
 Recalling (\ref{eq:real y}) and (\ref{eq:imag y}), $\mathrm{SNR}_{m}^{(R)}$ and $\mathrm{SNR}_{n}^{(I)}$ may be expressed as

 Note that the same variables exist in (\ref{eq:SNR m}) and (\ref{eq:SNR n}), therefore, it is not feasible to separately maximize these \ac{SNR} values.
 Hence, we define a max-min optimization problem to maximize the minimum of these two \acp{SNR}.
-This optimization problem can be defined as
+This optimization problem can be defined as\footnote{It is worth mentioning that \emph{minimizing} the relevant in-phase/quadrature received energy at the \emph{non-selected} antennas is also desired; however, this is not straightforward to achieve via simply adjusting the phase shifts of the RIS elements, i.e., passive beamforming.
+Therefore, here we only target the maximization of the received energy at the selected antennas.
+In addition, an insight into the performance of the system can be obtained when our proposed approach is used, namely, we will see later in Theorems 1-3 that our proposed solution provides the maximum average signal amplitudes (positive or negative, depending on the polarity bits) at the selected antennas while maintaining an average signal amplitude of zero at the non-selected antennas.}

 Then, re-expressing in the standard form by defining an auxiliary parameter $t$, the optimization problem can be defined as